-In a year that has seen increasingly outrageous behavior from airline passengers, perhaps we shouldn’t be surprised by what happened on Frontier Airlines Flight 2239 from Philadelphia to Miami.
+In a year with increasingly outrageous behavior from airline passengers, perhaps we shouldn’t be surprised by what happened on Delta Airlines Flight 2790 from Tampa, Florida, to Atlanta on Dec.
+23.

 So much for the friendly skies.

 It was only one of the more publicized examples of bad behavior from airline passengers in the past year.
 Every week, it seems, brings a new report of an outrageous and dangerous incident above.
 Last month a passenger started a brawl at Miami International Airport after his flight was canceled.
 During a scuffle with police one of the two men who ended up being arrested reportedly bit one of the officers in the head.